MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-yeoman.md

 >[!Note]
 >This tutorial comes from the [Yeoman generator for Teams wiki](https://github.com/OfficeDev/generator-teams/wiki/Build-Your-First-Microsoft-Teams-App).

-In this tutorial we will walk through creating your very first Microsoft Teams app using the Microsoft Teams Yeoman generator.
-It assumes that you have a Teams account that allows [app sideloading](~/concepts/build-and-test/prepare-your-o365-tenant.md).
+In this tutorial, we will walk through creating your very first Microsoft Teams app using the Microsoft Teams Yeoman generator.
+It also walks you through the process of upgrading your Teams using the Yeoman generator.
+The prerequisite to start with this tutorial is that you have a Teams account that allows [app sideloading](~/concepts/build-and-test/prepare-your-o365-tenant.md).

 ![yeoman generator git](~/assets/yeoman-demo.gif)